natcap/invest.users-guide/source/carbonstorage.rst

  For more information on the decay of carbon in HWP and methods for estimating it, see Skog et 	al. (2004), Green et al. (2006), Miner (2006), Smith et al. (2006), chapter 12, "Harvested Wood 	Products," of IPCC (2006), and Dias et al. (2007).

 4. Harvest rates and dates harvest began
 For an example of estimating carbon content in harvested wood products, we can use data from Makundi (2001).
 Assume that a softwood plantation in Tanzania has been producing timber for 50 years on a 5-hectare plot.
 Further, the rotation period for this type of plantation is 25 years (Makundi 2001).
 Assume an even age forestry operation.
 Therefore, every year, 2 hectares with 25-year old trees are clear-cut.
-The mean annual increment of the softwood's aboveground biomass is 17.82 Mg ha-1 yr-1 (Makundi 2001).
-Thus 2 hectares x 25 years x 17.82 Mg ha-1 yr-1  = 891 Mg of timber has been removedfrom the plantation annually for 50 years.
-If we assume the carbon content of the plantation's trees are 0.48 (Makundi 2001) then 891 x 0.48 = 427.68 metric tons of C are in the aboveground biomass of forest stand removed each year from the plantation or 8.6 ha-1 yr-1.
+The mean annual increment of the softwood's aboveground biomass is 17.82 Mg ha\ :sup:`-1`\  yr\ :sup:`-1`\  (Makundi 2001).
+Thus 2 hectares x 25 years x 17.82 Mg ha\ :sup:`-1`\  yr\ :sup:`-1`\   = 891 Mg of timber has been removedfrom the plantation annually for 50 years.
+If we assume the carbon content of the plantation's trees are 0.48 (Makundi 2001) then 891 x 0.48 = 427.68 metric tons of C are in the aboveground biomass of forest stand removed each year from the plantation or 8.6 ha\ :sup:`-1`\  yr\ :sup:`-1`\ .

 Ascertaining dates in which harvesting began in each parcel may be difficult.
 If it is, you could assign an early date of initial harvest to all parcels, which essentially assumes that the carbon in the pool of harvested wood products has reached steady state (i.e., does not change year to year).
 Assume a date such that the time since first harvest is more than twice the half-life of carbon in the harvested wood products (e.g., if the half life of carbon in wood products is 20 years, choose a date of initial harvest that is 40 years before the current landscape map used.